 Research Methods: The Great Parking Debate: A Research Methods Case Study The National Center for Case Study Teaching in Science presents this vignette to teaching principles of hypothesis testing: Two friends debate whether people leave their parking spaces faster if others are waiting.
 They decide to see if they can design a study to test their ideas.
 In this interrupted case study, students develop a research question and hypothesis and consider how to test a hypothesis.
 Students read about what researchers have done to answer the research question and identify and evaluate different research designs.
 Students are also asked to evaluate data.
 Developed for a use in an introductory psychology course to cover terms and concepts related to research methods, the case could be used in other introductory science classes, early in research methods courses, or in upper-level social science courses.
 Includes teaching notes and answer key.

-Sex and Gender: The story of David Reimer In 1967, an anonymous baby boy was turned into a girl by doctors at Johns Hopkins Hospital.
+Sex and Gender: Who Was David Reimer?
+In 1967, an anonymous baby boy was turned into a girl by doctors at Johns Hopkins Hospital.
 For 25 years, the case of John/Joan was called a medical triumph — proof that a child’s gender identity could be changed — and thousands of “sex reassignments” were performed based on this example.
 But the case was a failure, the truth never reported.
 Now the man who grew up as a girl tells the story of his life, and a medical controversy erupts.
-See also the video of David's story on U-tube (10 minutes, 24 seconds), the transcript of the NOVA program Sex: Unknown from October 30, 2001, the article Being Brenda, and a story about David's suicide.
+See also a transcript of the NOVA program Sex: Unknown from October 30, 2001 and the article Being Brenda, and a story about David's suicide.

 Therapy Case Notes Psych Central presents Therapy Case Notes a new blog where Joseph Burgo highlights interesting interactions in psychotherapy sessions — things that shed light on a particular issue or dynamic within the therapy session.
 The purpose is to try and demystify psychotherapy, and demonstrate the powerful healing abilities of the process.